MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/quickstart.md

 # Content Delivery Network quickstart

-PlayFab **Content Delivery Network** (**CDN**) stores individual assets as files uniquely identified by the file name, also referred to as a *key*.
+The PlayFab Content Delivery Network (CDN) stores individual assets as files uniquely identified by the file name (also referred to as a *key*).
 This implies that you add, update, remove, and retrieve assets by key.

 PlayFab CDN allows segregating assets by folders.
 The folder path to the asset becomes part of the *asset key*.

-The following example is a valid asset key stored inside the folder named **Android**.
+The following example is a valid asset key stored inside the folder named `Android`.

  `Android/Image.png`.